scottpantall/MsalAuthInMauiBlazor/README.md

 If you don't already have an Azure Active Directory B2C tenant, you must create one.

+ScottNote: An Azure Active Directory B2C tenant is similar to a

 For social authentication, we will need to create a new tenant, so we can take advantage of the Azure's **Identity Providers** to allow social network authentication support, including **Twitter**, **Google**, **Facebook**, **Apple**, and others.
 If you already have a tenant with Identity Provider support, you can skip over this section.

 Go to [Azure](https://portal.azure.com/), and select your subscription.